Purple Sweet Potato vs Purple Yam: What’s The Difference?

 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Now we know what GI is, and how it affects blood sugar, let’s answer, does purple sweet potatoes or purple yams have a higher GI?
+Now we know what GI is, and how it affects blood sugar, let’s find out which of the two has a better GI score.

 Purple sweet potatoes and purple yams have a moderate glycemic index depending on the cooking method used.

 Any meaningful discussion about health benefits must start with reviewing nutritional information.
-Therefore, let’s quickly look at the nutrient content of purple yams and purple sweet potatoes.
+Therefore, let’s quickly look at the nutrient content.

 Here’s a table of the nutritional contents of a 100-gram (3.5 ounce) serving of raw purple sweet potato and purple yam.